Anuj-m02/Smart_MetaDataGen/README.md

 ## 📈 Demo

-A 2-minute demo video showing the system in action is available in the `demo/` folder.
+ Documents which are checked are available in the `demo/` folder.

 ---